 /users/me endpoint have been updated.
 For more information, see our Rate Limits page.

 Generic OpenID Connect allows users to sign in to an Okta org using their credentials from their existing account at an OIDC Identity Provider.
 A generic OIDC IdP can be a third-party IdP that supports OIDC, such as Salesforce or Yahoo or your own custom IdP.
 You can also configure federation between Okta orgs using OIDC as a replacement for SAML.
-For more information, see Generic OpenID Connect Identity Providers.
+For more information, see Federate Okta with OpenID Connect.

 Extended search capabilities for the